8Development/8Mod/README.md

 # kusakiMOD
-Kusaki is the Japanese word for plants or vegetation (symbolizes how I hope my knowledge of Java "grows" while doing this project.)
+Kusaki is the Japanese word for plants or vegetation (symbolizes how I hope my knowledge of Java "grows" while doing this project.) kusakiMOD is a utility mod made for minecraft

 ## Features
 I have no idea at all.
 One thing I know for certain, it will not be a PvP focused client.